adiati98/landing_page_react/README.md

 - Work on the basic of form to grab entered value and a simple authorization.
 - Work on the `Category` component to filter or map mock data and render it to a designated page.
 - Add `react-router` for the links.
+- Add portal as modal for hamburger menu.
 - Add styling to animate hamburger menu icons and some effects for images.

 ## Installation